-Universities and colleges are well placed to educate students about gender based abuse and should therefore play a key role in setting good examples to those living and working in our city-region.
-Our Greater Manchester universities and colleges will engage students in education about gender based abuse, hate crime and sexual citizenship in their induction and pastoral programmes, and redress the gendered and sexual norms that discriminate against women, sexual minorities and those who do not conform to gendered expectations.
+Universities and colleges are well placed to educate students about gender-based violence and should therefore play a key role in setting good examples to those living and working in our city-region.
+Our Greater Manchester universities and colleges will engage students in education about gender-based violence, hate crime and sexual citizenship in their induction and pastoral programmes, and redress the gendered and sexual norms that discriminate against women, sexual minorities and those who do not conform to gendered expectations.

 Working with Employers

-Lower rates of pay for women,

-the under-representation of

-women in leadership roles, and

-poverty cycles, combine with

-sexual harassment in public

-spaces and workplaces to

-render women and girls more vulnerable to gender based violence and abuse in other aspects of their lives.
-It is vital therefore that employers are engaged in redressing both the structural inequalities and prejudices that promote gender inequality and gender based abuse.
+Lower rates of pay for women, the underrepresentation of women in leadership roles, and poverty cycles, combine with sexual harassment in public spaces and workplaces to render women and girls more vulnerable to gender-based violence and abuse than men in other aspects of their lives.
+It is vital therefore that employers are engaged in redressing both the structural inequalities and prejudices that promote gender inequality and gender-based violence.

-Employers are legally obliged to prevent gender based abuse in the workplace under the Equality Act 2010.
-Nevertheless, 40% of women are estimated to experience sexual harassment in the workplace25.
-Greater Manchester therefore welcomes the advent of new victim-informed laws that will form part of a national response to protect those who are subject to abuse at work26.
-Domestic abuse also impacts upon victims' attendance and performance, yet workplace policies and procedures can prevent victims from coming forward and may inadvertently expose them to harm and unfair disciplinary action27.
+Employers are legally obliged to prevent gender-based violence in the workplace under the Equality Act 2010.
+Nevertheless, 40% of women are estimated to experience sexual harassment in the workplace.30 Greater Manchester therefore welcomes the advent of new victim-informed laws that will form part of a national response to protect those who are subject to abuse at work.31 Domestic abuse also impacts upon victims' attendance and performance, yet workplace policies and procedures can prevent victims from coming forward and can expose them to harm and unfair disciplinary action.32